JobsWe have a fantastic team here at SAYiT. Could you join it?

 Many of our young people experience complex issues such as mental health difficulties due to LGBT+ phobia and discrimination.

-We are seeking two passionate and enthusiastic youth worker/youth participation workers who are committed to working collaboratively with LGBT+ young people and to engaging with harder to reach LGBT+ young people who are further disadvantaged by economic inequalities, disabilities or identifying as people of colour.
-We want to attract workers who will take creative and transformative approaches to working with young LGBT+ people up to the age of 25 years – working with them to identify, focus upon and build on their strengths and assets.
+We are seeking an enthusiastic Youth Support Worker to work alongside our Youth Work Team.
+The person needs to be committed to working collaboratively with LGBT+ young people and to engaging with harder to reach LGBT+ young people who are further disadvantaged by economic inequalities, disabilities or identifying as people of colour.

 Following our recent exciting drive to form a new team of volunteers, we have closed recruitment while we train and develop them and their roles.
 So if you are interested in becoming a volunteer, thank you very much for your interest and please watch this space for details of the next round of volunteer recruitment.

 For more information contact our Volunteer Co-ordinator Caroline Rawle on firstname.lastname@example.org

 Working for a small charity like SAYiT is a privilege and can be hugely rewarding – it can bring both personal satisfaction and personal challenge.

 Ultimately, it is about being youth focussed, committed to equality, diversity and inclusion and having a strong sense of determination to promote the welfare of young people and empower them to make informed choices – enabling them to fulfil their potential.